STANDARDS FOR ACADEMIC INTEGRITY

 II.
 Academic Council Procedure

-- Upon receipt of the student’s Nursing Due Process Form and narrative explanation, the Chair of Academic Council will convene a committee meeting within ten (10) business days to review the student’s request.
+- Upon receipt of the student’s Statement of Grievance form and narrative explanation, the Chair of Academic Council will convene a committee meeting within ten (10) business days to review the student’s request.

 - After review of the Grade Appeal, the Chair of Academic Council will notify the academic program director of Undergraduate or Graduate Studies of the Council’s recommendations.
 The Chair will also notify the student by letter via the office of the academic program director.
 Widener email and regular USPS mail will be used to communicate the decision within ten (10) business days of the receipt of the student’s letter by Academic Council.
 The letter will consist of one of the following Committee decisions: